Norwegian Vietnamese: Education

-Vietnamese culture places heavy emphasis on education.
-Even though the elder first generation immigrants in the age of 30 to 44 often do not have a higher education, the second generation, and the younger first generation immigrants from 19 to 24 years old, generally have a much higher education level.
-A 2012 study found that Vietnamese Norwegians—both those born in Norway, and the foreign-borns—had slightly better grades than ethnic Norwegians in secondary school despite their parents having lower education.
-A survey from 2006 reported that 88 percent of Vietnamese finished upper secondary school, the same percent as ethnic Norwegians.
-A 2006 survey also showed that Vietnamese had the highest grades in upper secondary school among the ten largest non-western immigrant groups in Norway, averaging similar grades as Norwegians.
+Vietnamese culture places an emphasis on education.
+Even though the elder first generation immigrants in the age of 30 to 44 often do not have a higher education, the second generation, and the younger first-generation immigrants from 19 to 24 years old, generally have a much higher level of education.
+A 2012 study found that Vietnamese Norwegians—both those born in Norway, and the foreign-born—had slightly better grades than ethnic Norwegians in secondary school despite their parents having lower levels of education.
+A survey from 2006 reported that 88 percent of Vietnamese finished upper secondary school, the same percentage as ethnic Norwegians.
+A 2006 survey also showed that Vietnamese students had the highest grades in upper secondary school among the ten largest non-western immigrant groups in Norway, averaging similar grades as Norwegians.

-A 2006 survey showed that Vietnamese was the ethnic group that had the fourth highest percentage who finished a bachelor degree (after Indians, Chinese, and Norwegians) and the ethnic group with the third highest percentage who finished a master's degree.
-The Vietnamese especially have many representatives in higher education, as there is a 10 percent bigger chance for a Vietnamese-Norwegian having finished higher education than a Norwegian.
+A 2006 survey showed that the Vietnamese ethnic group had the fourth highest percentage who finished a bachelor degree (after Indians, Chinese, and Norwegians) and the third highest percentage who finished a master's degree.
+The Vietnamese tend to be well-represented in higher education, as there is a 10 percent greater chance for a Vietnamese-Norwegian having finished higher education than a white Norwegian.

 Politics

-Vietnamese in Norway are not active in the country's politics.
-As of December 2006, there was only one Vietnamese in a municipal council in Norway.
-At the municipal- and county election (kommune- og fylkestingsvalg) in 2003, only 30 percent of the Vietnamese-Norwegians voted.
+Vietnamese in Norway have historically not been active in the country's politics.
+As of December 2006, there was only one Vietnamese on a municipal council in Norway.
+At the municipal- and county election (kommune- og fylkestingsvalg) in 2003, only 30 percent of Vietnamese-Norwegians voted.
 It has been pointed out that though the voting percentage of elder Vietnamese (40 to 59 years old) at 51% is relatively high—compared to other non-Western immigrant groups of the same age (44%)—it is the younger generation of Vietnamese Norwegians that pull the numbers down.
 In 2003, only 17% of the Vietnamese Norwegians in the age groups between 18 and 25, and 22% between 26 and 39, voted.

 Attachments to home country

-As a result of most Vietnamese coming to Norway as political or war refugees fleeing the Communist Vietnam, they are in general critical of the Vietnamese government.
+As a result of most Vietnamese coming to Norway as political or war refugees fleeing communist Vietnam, they are generally critical of the Vietnamese government.
 Fleeing the country was viewed as treason by the Vietnamese government during the 1970s and 1980s.
 However, the trend has turned and Vietnam now view the overseas Vietnamese as assets to the country's rapidly growing economy.

-The Vietnamese are one of the immigrant groups in Norway that most often send money to families in their home country.
-Over 60% of those who came to the country as adults reported as regularly sending money home to their families.
-The number regularly sending money to Vietnam among Vietnamese-born in Norway or arrived in the country as children, were over 40%.
-The Vietnamese coming to Norway as adults send more and more money, the longer they have stayed in their new country.
+The Vietnamese are one of the immigrant groups in Norway that send the most remittance money to families in their home country.
+Over 60% of those who came to the country as adults reported regularly sending money home to their families.
+The number among those Vietnamese-born or having arrived in the country at a young regularly sending money to Vietnam were over 40%.
+The Vietnamese having come to Norway as adults send more money the longer they have stayed in their new country.